siba-x-prasad/Java-Kotlin-Playground/ReadMe/kotlin/COROUTINES.md

 - A lightweight thread means it does not map on the native thread, so it does not require context switching on the processor, so they are faster.
 - Coroutines are available in many languages.
-It is of 2 types -
+It is of 2 types
 1. Stack less
-    -
 2. Stack full
 - Kotlin implements stackless coroutines — it’s mean that the coroutines don’t have own stack, so they don’t map on the native thread.

 ## NOTE
 - One can think of a coroutine as a light-weight thread.
 - Like threads, coroutines can run in parallel, wait for each other and communicate.
 - The biggest difference is that coroutines are very cheap, almost free: we can create thousands of them, and pay very little in terms of performance.
 - True threads, on the other hand, are expensive to start and keep around.
-A thousand threads can be a serious challenge for a modern machine.**
+A thousand threads can be a serious challenge for a modern machine.
 - They are lightweight because creating coroutines does not allocate new threads.
-- Instead, they use predefined thread pools, and smart scheduling.
+- Instead, they use predefined thread pools and smart scheduling.
 - Scheduling is the process of determining which piece of work you will execute next.
 - Just like a regular schedule.
 - **NOTE:** Additionally, coroutines can be suspended and resumed mid-execution.